Derived Log Albanese Sheaves: Abstract

 \section{Abstract}

 We define higher pro-Albanese functors for every effective log motive over a field $k$ of characteristic zero, and we compute them for every smooth log smooth scheme $X=(\underline{X}, \partial X)$.
 The result involves an inverse system of the coherent cohomology of the underlying scheme as well as a pro-group scheme $\mathrm{Alb}^{\log}(X)$ that extends Serre's semi-abelian Albanese variety of $\underline{X}-|\partial X|$.
-This generalizes the higher Albanese sheaves of Ayoub, Barbieri-Viale and Kahn.
+This generalizes the higher Albanese sheaves of Ayoub, Barbieri-Viale and Kahn and is related to an old question of Grothendieck.

 \shujirem#1{\begin{color}{red}{#1}\end{color}} \shuji#1{\begin{color}{green}{#1}\end{color}}